 Writer's notes: This blog post was originally published in April 2020, and has been updated in 2022 for accuracy and comprehensiveness.

-See the webinar recording and download the presentation slides here.
+See the on-demand webinar on this topic and download the presentation slides here.

 Deming cycle: PDCA is one of my favorite methods for implementing change in any organization.
 PDCA stands for Plan - Do - Check - Act.